pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/01_Pimcore_Bundles.md

 ## Registration to ExtensionManager

-To make use of the installer, a bundle needs to be manager through the extension manager and not manually registered on the `AppKernel` as normal bundles.
+To make use of the installer, a bundle needs to be managed through the extension manager and not manually registered on the `AppKernel` as normal bundles.
 As the extension manager needs to find the bundles it can manage, a pimcore bundle needs to fulfill the following requirements: